4 most common mistakes businesses make when expanding

 Of course, funders don’t want you to fail (otherwise they wouldn’t have invested!), but will have an impact on how your business is run.
 If you take a loan from a bank, however, they won’t be ringing up or coming in to check up on you — but again, this is an alternate financial arrangement, which may cause strain, or misgivings, in different ways.

-Now that you know what not to do when starting a business, take a look at our help centre and learn more about what it takes to start up, and run a successful company.
+Now you know what common mistakes to avoid when starting a business, take a look at our help centre and learn more about what it takes to start up, and run a successful company.